open-mmlab/mmdetection/docs/tutorials/pytorch2onnx.md

 Notes:

 - All ONNX models are evaluated with dynamic shape on coco dataset and images are preprocessed according to the original config file.
-Note that CornerNet are evaluated without test-time flip, since currently only single-scale evaluation is supported with ONNX Runtime.
+Note that CornerNet is evaluated without test-time flip, since currently only single-scale evaluation is supported with ONNX Runtime.

 - Mask AP of Mask R-CNN drops by 1% for ONNXRuntime.
 The main reason is that the predicted masks are directly interpolated to original image in PyTorch, while they are at first interpolated to the preprocessed input image of the model and then to original image in ONNXRuntime.